awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 The notebook uses the column names and types of the dataframe you export to create a feature group schema, which is used to create a feature group\.
 A feature group is a group of features defined in the feature store to describe a record\.
 The feature group defines the schema and features contained in the feature group\.
 A feature group definition is composed of a list of features, a record identifier feature name, an event time feature name, and configurations for its online store and offline store\.

-Each feature in a feature group can have one of the following types: String, Fractional, or Integral\.
+Each feature in a feature group can have one of the following types: *String*, *Fractional*, or *Integral*\.
 If a column in your exported dataframe is not one of these types, it defaults to String\.

 The following is an example of a feature group schema\.